AYUSH-BINDAL1/CS180-BLK-Project-5/TestCases.md

 Expected Result: Popup confirms that prodcut is added and returns to the Seller MarketPlace.
 Also displays the product on the page

 Test Status: Passed

+    Link Tests 12 to 14 to properly test concurrency

+### Test 12: Concurrency
+Steps:
+1. User runs MarketPlaceServer
+2. User runs MarketPlaceClient
+3. User goes through Seller login `seller@gmail.com` : `1234`
+4. User runs MarketPlaceClient
+5. User goes through Customer Login `customer@gmail.com` : `123`

+Expected Result: There should be two GUI interfaces, one of Seller MarketPlace and one of Customer MarketPlace

+Test Status: Passed

+### Test 13: Modify Product
+Steps:
+1. Continue from Test 12.
+User goes to Seller MarketPlace
+2. User presses the `Modify Products` button next to iPhone
+3. User selects Enter Product Name textbox
+4. User enters "iPhone 15" via the keyboard
+5. User selects Enter Product Price textbox
+6. User enters "800" via the keyboard
+7. User selects Enter Product Quantity textbox
+8. User enters "500" via the keyboard
+9. User selects Product Store textbox
+10. User enters "Apple" via the keyboard
+11. User selects Enter Product Description textbox
+12. User enters "New SmartPhone" via the keyboard
+13. User selects the `Modify Product` button: `123`

+Expected Result: Popup confirms that product is modified and returns to the Seller MarketPlace.
+Also displays the product on the page with all the new information

+Test Status: Passed

+### Test 14: Refresh
+Steps:
+1. Continue from Test 13.
+User goes to Customer MarketPlace
+2. User selects the `Refresh` button

+Expected Result: Product "iPhone" and stats should update to "iPhone 15" and the new stats

+Test Status: Passed